 - Type: Real - Availability: Relevant for soc calculations. - Description: Sometimes, for some real materials, both scalar-relativistic and full-relativistic can not describe the exact spin-orbit coupling.
-Artificial modulation may help in such cases. - soc_lambda, which has value range [0.0, 1.0], is used for modulate SOC effect.
+Artificial modulation may help in such cases.

-In particular, soc_lambda 0.0 refers to scalar-relativistic case and soc_lambda 1.0 refers to full-relativistic case.
+In particular, soc\lambda 0.0 refers to scalar-relativistic case and soc\lambda 1.0 refers to full-relativistic case.